Aetopia/Python-Utilities/README.md

 A GitHub Repository where I store any Python Utilities I make.

 ## Lightweight Python Environment
 This is a simple Python script which allows you to run a full python installation but as a small package.
-You can use the pre-compiled executable or build it yourself.

 You can also import custom modules installed via `pip` and include them in your LPE.
 ```py